pegasystems/pega-helm-charts/docs/upgrading-pega-deployment-zero-downtime.md

 1. Configures the high availability cluster settings, including disabling rule creation, so you and your customers can continue making rule changes while the upgrade processes run.

-2. Migrates the rules structure and content and data structure from the existing rules and data schemas to the new rules and temporary data schemas.
+2. Creates the target schemas and migrates the rules structure and content and data structure from the existing rules and data schemas to the new rules and temporary data schemas.

    ![Migrates the rules structure and content and data structure](media/migrate-rule-rnew-dtemp-schemas.png "Migrates the rules structure and content and data structure")